What is a broadband leased line?

 London is the cheapest location Amvia analysed with a 100Mb leased line cost of £233.33/month, and Bristol was the most expensive – £277.87/month.

 These prices are based on a leased line price comparison of London, Manchester, Birmingham, Leeds, Glasgow, Sheffield, Bradford, Edinburgh, Liverpool and Bristol.
-BT leased line costs were included, as were TalkTalk, Virgin, Vodafone, SSE, M247, CityFibre, and several more.
+BT leased line costs were included, as were TalkTalk, Virgin, Vodafone, SSE, M247, CityFibre, ITS Faster Britain and several more.
 100Mb and 1Gb leased lines speeds were compared and compiled in the graph above.

 How does the speed of the line affect leased line pricing?